Call Routing

 | Destination | Where the call routes when matched: Agent, Skill, or Dialable Number. |

-Make Liveonce all routing rules are configured
+Select Make Live once all routing rules are configured.

 Best Practice